Warehouse Shelving

 Because of the different loading and unloading positions, drive-through racking works best with First-In, First-Out (FIFO) storage operations, where many uniform pallets of the same product are being stored.
 For example: cold storage/ freezer rooms storing meat or flowers, beverage storage and chemical storage.
 It isn’t ideal for high turnover situations.

-Flow racking is a gravity-feed system, where the shelves slope down slightly from the back to the front.
+A pallet flow rack is a gravity-feed system, where the shelves slope down slightly from the back to the front.
 Rollers on the shelves allow pallets or cartons that are loaded at the back to roll forward under the effect of gravity.
-Items are then picked from the front, so it is ideal for a First-in, First-out (FIFO) system that involves perishable or seasonal items
+Items are then picked from the front.
+So it is ideal for a First-in, First-out (FIFO) system that involves perishable or seasonal items

 2.3.1 Pallet Flow Racking